Otavio-Cipriano/Otavio-Cipriano/README.md

 ## About me:

-I am a Front-End developer passionated for coding that mainly uses Javascript, Reactjs and Sass in your projects, besides that I have a few of experiencie with Nodejs, .Net and Angular
+I am a Web developer passionated for coding that mainly uses NodeJs, Reactjs\Nextjs and Sass in your projects, besides that I have a few of experiencie with .Net and Angular

 - 21 years old
 - Based in SP, Brasil